Diverse by Design

 5. How can we get feedback from stakeholders on what needs to be improved?

-6. How might we maintain a diverse pipeline of staff, learners, and partners (experts and users)?
+6. How might we maintain a robust pipeline of staff, learners, and partners?